Article I. Name and Purposes

 - Develops and tracks supporting budgets.

-- Manages the web-based NCAR Appointments Tool and works closely with the NCAR DIR Web Developer to develop and maintain the NCAR Appointments Review Tool.
+- Manages the web-based NCAR Appointments Tool and works closely with the NCAR Director Web Developer to develop and maintain the NCAR Appointments Review Tool.

 - Coordinates the orientation of new ARG members and leadership.